-Roads were destroyed and telephone lines were down.
+Roads were destroyed, and telephone lines were down.
 In many regions, the only transportation possible was by boat.
-Cattle died in droves, crops failed, and buildings were completely ruined.
+Cattle died in droves, crops failed, and thousands of homes became uninhabitable.

 The Delta Works

-After the disastrous results of the Watersnoodramp, it was unanimously agreed that protective measures be taken not just in the Netherlands, but in Europe.
+After the disastrous results of the Watersnoodramp, it was unanimously agreed that protective measures be taken not just in the Netherlands, but in all of Europe.
 The iconic Thames barrier in Britain is one of the results.

 The Delta Works is a working process to handle flooding.
-In September 2008, reports showed that the Netherlands would need a massive new building program to strengthen the country’s water defenses against the effects of global warming.
+In September 2008, reports showed that the Netherlands would need a massive new building program to strengthen the country’s water defences against the effects of global warming.

 The plans included drawing up worst-case scenarios for evacuations, and estimated costs at €100 billion.
 Yikes!